somasundaram1702/Unknown-face-recognition/README.md

 python Inference_on_video.py --video_path ./tarantino.mp4
 ```

-The infered frames and the results of each frame will be printed.
+The inferred frames and the results of each frame will be printed.

 ### How to train your own dataset